-As a key element of our Salem Signature program, study abroad helps to facilitate the well-rounded development of our students.
+As a key element of our Salem Impact program, study abroad helps to facilitate the well-rounded development of our students.
 In an effort to provide access to as many regions of the world as possible, Salem College has partnered with other programs that offer accredited study abroad courses.

 St. Clare’s is an independent, international college whose liberal arts course of studies is designed for students who wish to supplement their academic programs with a semester or year of study in England.
 Students choose from a selection of courses from across the liberal arts curriculum.
 Salem students will find numerous courses that fulfill the College’s basic distribution requirements for graduation.
-For more information, please visit the St. Clare’s website.
+For more information, please visit St. Clare’s website.